inium/inium/README.md

 ### In, Lee -- @inium

 Hi 👋, Welcome to my Github place.
-I am In Lee - a frontend / backend web application developer who makes code with coffee ☕.
+I am In Lee - a frontend / backend web application developer who makes code and results with coffee ☕.

 ### 🤹🏻 Skills